Gitjas/ChattyImoen/ChattyImoen/readme.md

 ## Version History

+Version 1.2 - May 30, 2016
+* Fixed issue with blanking Imoen's biography

 Version 1.1 - May 14, 2016
 * Added Italian translation - Thanks @Aedan!
 * Added compatibility with BG1, TotSC, and Tutu.